 Compensation for overtime hours as defined above can be in the form of cash (at 1.5 times the staff member's base rate of pay) or compensatory time off sometime before the close of the current fiscal year in which it was earned.
 Such compensatory time is earned at the rate of 1.5 times the actual overtime hours.
 Accumulated and unused compensatory time at the end of the fiscal year must be paid in cash; it cannot be carried over to a new fiscal year.

 The appropriate departmental authority is charged with the final responsibility for deciding the method of compensating the staff member.
 The staff member's wishes regarding his or her preference for cash or time off will be considered in light of departmental budgetary and staffing needs.
 The appropriate departmental authority will schedule or designate the use of accrued compensatory time.

 If your P&S staff member is supported by general education or student computer fee funds, you must obtain prior approval from the College.
-Send requests electronically, with your DEO's endorsement for extra hours to be worked, to Kari Gates, Interim Senior Director of CLAS Human Resources.
+Send requests electronically, with your DEO's endorsement for extra hours to be worked, to Julie Rothbardt, Senior Director of CLAS Human Resources.